home-assistant/data.home-assistant/docs/quick_start_index.md

 ## Installing JupyterLab

-To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Community Add-ons project.
+To install JupyterLab, we're going to use the JupyterLab add-on by the Community Add-ons project.
 Install it by clicking this button:

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_jupyterlablite)